bdousa/pythonFeedWindows/README.md

 All packages in this repository require Python 3.13.x for compatibility.
 If you don't have Python 3.13 installed, follow the instructions below for your platform:

 ### 🪟 Windows Installation
-#### Method 1: Official Python Installer (Recommended)
+#### Official Python Installer

 Download Python 3.13.x from python.org

 Run the installer with these important settings:
-✅ Check "Add Python to PATH"
+- ✅ Check "Add Python to PATH"
-✅ Check "Install for all users" (if you have admin rights) ✅ Choose "Customize installation" → Advanced Options → Check "Add Python to environment variables"
+- ✅ Check "Install for all users" (if you have admin rights)
+- ✅ Choose "Customize installation" → Advanced Options → Check "Add Python to environment variables"

 ### Package Installation Instructions
 #### Option 1: Direct Install